adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 ---

 # Middleware
-Middleware area series of functions that are executed before an HTTP request reaches the route handler.
+Middleware are a series of functions that are executed before an HTTP request reaches the route handler.
 Using middleware, you can perform different actions like:

 1. An auth middleware to check whether a user is logged in or not.
 If not, then cancel the request, before it reaches the controller.
 2. A middleware to find the user country from their ip address and then pass it along to the controller.